 things that we need to improve.
 TPMs are not ubiquitous.
 A lot of

 people are moving to phones as their primary platform, and the

 security of the phones is not what the security of the PC is, and we

 still need an identity meta system to greatly increase security of

-Eric Parizo: Data suggests that among organizations that have,
+Eric Parizo: Data suggests that among organizations that have, or are,

 implementing Windows 7, most of them have not taken advantage of the